LCC-CIT-Lab/usage-tracker/README.md

         - Lab Location: CIT Lab, Other.
         - Student Classes: (Populated from the student's current classes).
     - **Logic**:
+        - Return list of the student's current classes.
         - Save the sign-in data to an SQLite database using SQLAlchemy.
-        - If the student is already signed in, redirect to the Sign-out page.

 ### 3. Sign-out:
     - **Purpose**: Allow students to sign out from a session.
     - **Features**:
-        - Display message indicating the student is signed in.
+        - Display message indicating the student is now signed out.
-        - Optional comment section.
+        - Optional comment section with submit button.
-        - Sign-out button.
     - **Logic**:
         - If the user is already signed in, automatically select this page.
-        - Upon clicking the sign-out button, log the user out and save any comments to the database.
+        - Upon landing, log the user out and save any comments to the database if submit is pressed.

 ### 4. Query Login:
     - **Purpose**: Extract and view login data.
     - **Features**:
         - Login form.
     - **Logic**:
-        - After successful login, display the SQLite data in TSV format.
+        - After successful login, redirect to Query Selection page.

 ### 5. Query Selection:
     - **Purpose**: Extract and view selected class data.
     - **Features**:
-        - Login form.
+        - Form to select date range.
+        - Two buttons to enter in current term and to submit.
     - **Logic**:
-        - After successful login, display the SQLite class selection data in TSV format.
+        - Display the SQLite attendance data in CSV format.

 ---